pramatias/groq_test/README.md

 ```
 User's prompt is in messages -> content

-The parameters are as follows:

-    Required:
-    model: The language model to use for generating completions.
-    messages: An array of messages defining the conversation.

-    Optional:
-    temperature: Controls randomness in the completion.
-    max_tokens: Maximum number of tokens to generate.
-    top_p: Controls diversity via nucleus sampling.
-    stop: A stop sequence to signal the AI to stop generating content.
-    stream: Set to true if partial message deltas will be sent.

 ## Example Response
-choices -> message -> content is the LLM response
+choices -> message -> content is the LLM's response

 ```json
 {